 - The U.S. Dept of Education pays the interest on your Direct Subsidized Loan while you are in school at least half-time (6 or more credit hours at TCC), and during eligible periods of deferment (this means your payments have been postponed).

 Direct Unsubsidized Loans

 - Available to students who complete the FAFSA regardless of financial need (in other words, it doesn’t matter how much income is on the FAFSA).

 - The U.S. Department of Education does NOT pay the interest on these loans.
 You will be charged interest on Direct Unsubsidized loans starting with the day the loan disburses (pays out).
 If you choose not to pay the interest early, your interest will accumulate and be capitalized (that means you pay interest on the interest).

-Entrance Counseling and the Master Promissory Note required for all student borrowers
+Entrance Counseling and the Master Promissory Note are required for all student borrowers

-To receive student loans, you must complete both Entrance Counseling and a Master Promissory Note at the links below.
-This only has to be done once for each school you wish to receive loans at.
+To receive student loans, you must complete both Entrance Counseling and a Master Promissory Note.
+This only has to be completed once for each school you wish to receive loans.